inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 like a company's creditworthiness, or it's risk of going out-of-business, etc.

-Now, I had the honour of being the Technical Architect for D&B's first ever product for the Corporate Compliance market, and I used that opportunity to introduce Linked Data and graph databases to demonstrate just how DRASTICALLY MORE efficient graphs can represent "Corporate Ownership" information, which is simply what companies own what companies own what companies, etc. - in other words, all of a company's subsidiaries, and all of its parents.
+Now, I had the honour of being the Technical Architect for D&B's first ever product in the Corporate Compliance marketplace, and I used that opportunity to introduce Linked Data to demonstrate just how DRASTICALLY MORE efficient graphs can represent "Corporate Ownership" information, which is simply what companies own what companies own what companies, etc. - in other words, all of a company's subsidiaries, and all of its parents.

 And that's what we see visualized here by Open Corporates.
 This is the Corporate Ownership structure of JP Morgan from the perspective of a single